 How to secure and harden your Splunk platform instance

-Use this checklist as a roadmap for this manual to help you secure your Splunk Enterprise configuration and protect your data.
+Use this checklist as a roadmap to help you secure your Splunk platform installation and protect your data.

 Set up authenticated users and manage user access on the Splunk platform

 - Set up users and configure roles and capabilities to control user access.
 See About configuring role-based user access.

 - Configure user authentication with one of the following methods:

 - The Lightweight Directory Access Protocol (LDAP) authentication scheme.
 See Set up user authentication with LDAP.